neuronsimulator/ringtest/README.md

 runtime, load_balance, avg_comp_time, spk_time, gap_time = prun(tstop)
 ```

-`ParallelContext` object in NEURON has new method called `nrnbbcore_write`.
-We have to call this method once we build the model using `Python` / `HOC` interface of NEURON. `nrnbbcore_write` method dumps in-memory network model to binary files in specified directory (`coreneuron_data ` in previous command).
+The `ParallelContext` object in NEURON has a new method called `nrnbbcore_write`.
+We have to call this method once we build the model using `Python` / `HOC` interface of NEURON.
+The `nrnbbcore_write` method dumps a copy of the in-memory network model to binary files in the specified directory (`coreneuron_data ` in previous command).
 Once this model is dumped to file, CoreNEURON can read and continue simulation of the model.

+> Note : `nrnbbcore_write` requires that the NEURON's internal data structures be in cache efficient form and hence the `cvode.cache_efficient(1)` method must be executed prior to initialization of the model.

-> NOTE : typically only change in your exisiting Python / HOC scripts will be an additional call to pc.nrnbbcore\_write("directory_name").
+> NOTE : typically the only change in your existing Python / HOC scripts will be an additional call to pc.nrnbbcore\_write("directory_name").

-> NOTE : you should comment out call to pc.psolve(time) (unless you want to run simulations using NEURON and compare the results with CoreNEURON).
+> NOTE : you should comment out the call to pc.psolve(time) (unless you want to run simulations using NEURON and compare the results with CoreNEURON).

-Note that in `ringtest.py` has `prun` method which internally calls ` pc.psolve(tstop)`.
-This will simulate model using `NEURON`.
-If you just want to build model using NEURON and simulate with `CoreNEURON` then you can comment out `prun` function call (and `print` messages at the end of the file).
+Note that `ringtest.py` has a `prun` method which internally calls ` pc.psolve(tstop)`.
+This will simulate the model using `NEURON`.
+If you just want to build the  model using NEURON and simulate with `CoreNEURON` then you can comment out `prun` function call (and `print` messages at the end of the file).

-Once you run NEURON and dataset is generated, we can run CoreNEURON for simulating the model.
+Once you run NEURON and the data files needed by CoreNEURON are generated, we can run CoreNEURON for simulating the model.

 Similar to `special` in NEURON, we have to build CoreNEURON executable: